Abe Peled: Biography

-In December 2014 Peled was appointed Chairman of [TeamViewer] by [Permira] who acquired [TeamViewer].
-[TeamViewer] went public on Frankfurt Stock Exchange and Peled was appointed Chairman of the Supervisory Board.
+In December 2014 Peled was appointed Chairman of [TeamViewer] by [Permira] who acquired [TeamViewer] for €1B.
+He led the transformation of [TeamViewer] which grew rapidly from €100M to over €500M and went public on the Frankfurt Stock Exchange at a €5B valuation in September 2019.
+Peled was appointed chairman of the supervisory board.

-In 2018 [Permira] acquired the video assets which included previously acquired [NDS] and named the new company [Synamedia] and Peled was appointed Chairman.
+In 2018 [Permira] acquired the video assets which included previously acquired [NDS] and named the new company [Synamedia] and Peled was appointed chairman.he resigned that position in June 2021.

-Peled currently is a senior advisor to Hg Capital private equity, is Chairman of the Supervisory Board of [TeamViewer], Chairman of [ARMO] an Israeli cybersecurity start-up, Member of the Advisory Board of BlueVoyant, and a partner in CyberCloud Ventures – an investment company he founded.
+Peled is currently deputy chairman of the supervisory board of [TeamViewer], Chairman of [ARMO] an Israeli cybersecurity start-up, Member of the advisory board of BlueVoyant, and a partner in CyberCloud Ventures – an investment company he founded.